midoricorp/snippets/readme.md

 This repo contains awesome code snippets you can copy-paste and modify to interact with Midori and get started on building your first commands.

+Have you made a cool commad?
+Please send a pull request and share your script with the world! :D

 *Note:* These scripts contain comments.
 If you are running a version of script prior to 0.7.7 please remove the comments before pasting

 Full List